 Paul D. Brylske MSW, LCSW-C, is director of the Therapeutic Foster Care program at Kennedy Krieger Institute.
 He received his masters degree in social work from the University Of Maryland School Of Social Work in 1982.
 He was trained in family therapy at the Child Guidance Clinic in Philadelphia.
 Paul has worked the field of child welfare, children’s mental health and developmental disabilities for over 37 years.
 He has worked with youth and their families in a variety of settings including; group homes, psychiatric hospitals residential treatment center, emergency room, outpatient, and treatment foster care.
 Paul was in private practice for over 20 years as a child and family therapist.

-Over the previous 27 years Paul has worked at the Kennedy Krieger Family Center as a child and family therapist, supervisor, program manager, and administer.
+Over the previous 27 years Paul has worked at the Kennedy Krieger Center for Child and Family Traumatic Stress as a child and family therapist, supervisor, program manager, and administer.
 He has published in the field of treatment foster care as well as presented throughout the United States and Canada on a variety of topics including; treatment foster care, child welfare, respite, children’s mental health, childhood trauma, developmental disabilities, and outcomes.
 Paul has been a member of the Foster Family-based Treatment Association’s (FFTA) Research Committee for the over the past 10 years.
 He has served on a number of State committees and workgroups in mental health and child welfare.
 Paul is currently a member of Maryland Department of Human Resources’ Program Advisory Committee and Family Centered Practice Oversight Committee.

 Laura Costa, PhD, is a licensed clinical psychologist and has over five years of experience working with trauma populations and providing individual, family and group therapy.
 Costa employs empirically-based methods into her clinical work, including TF-CBT, SMART, SPARCS, SFCR and TST-SA.
 She received her master's degree and doctorate in clinical psychology from George Mason University in 2007, also earning a certificate of advance graduate study in school psychology.
 Costa completed her pre-doctoral internship and post-doctoral fellowship at the Milton Hershey School in Hershey, PA, which is a residential school for at-risk children coming from poverty.
 In this setting, she obtained additional training and experience providing therapy, consultation and assessment with abused and neglected children.
 Currently, she heads the diagnostic interview clinic and psychological assessment clinics, and provides supervision for psychology externs.
 She dedicates much of her time to educating staff, stakeholders and families about the long-term and intergenerational effects of childhood trauma.